 At the heart of Wentworth Castle Gardens is a story of bitter family feud.

-Infuriated, Thomas Wentworth used his skills as a successful soldier and diplomat to plot revenge.
+Infuriated, Thomas Wentworth used his skills as a soldier and diplomat to plot revenge.
 Within a few years he had bought, extended and renamed his own house and estate, just six miles away from Wentworth Woodhouse, here at the estate we now know as Wentworth Castle.
-In 1711 he was even able to acquire the old family title, the Earldom of Stafford – all to outshine his “obnoxious relative”.
+In 1711 he was even able to acquire the old family title, the Earldom of Strafford – all to outshine his “obnoxious relative”.

 The only Grade I listed parkland and gardens in South Yorkshire, Wentworth Castle Gardens is home to no fewer than 26 listed buildings and monuments, each of them with a different story to tell.